Karthick-code/Sirpi_Exercises/README.md

 # SIRPI - EXERCISES:
-    - it contains all the exercise that are assigned
+    - it contains all the Weekly Assigned Exercises